Use this Online Cost Per Hire Calculator to get the desired metric in just a few clicks or download a free template in

 Reviewing Cost Per Candidate = No. of HR staff employed X No. of days X Cost per Day / No. of Candidates Recruited.

-You can use our Job Candidate Tracker Template for easy maintenance of multiple job applications at once.
+You can use our Job Candidate Tracker Template for the easy maintenance of multiple job applications at once.

 5. Interviewing Process Cost

 All cost related to interviewing the candidate is Interviewing costs.

 Interviewing Cost per Candidate = No. of interviewers X No. of days X Cost Per Day / No. of Candidates Recruited.

 6. Joining Costs

-The joining cost includes all expenses made on the candidate for the purpose of joining the organization.
-It includes the medical examination, training of candidates and other expenses.
+The joining cost includes all expenses made on the candidate to join the organization.
+It includes the medical examination, training of candidates, and other expenses.

 Joining Cost Per Candidate = Medical Examination Expenses + Training Expenses + Other Expenses / No .of Candidates Recruited